NALTP/Rules/README.md

             - (I) Minors captains may claim any eligible player.
             - (II) Claims will be made in the form of bids and will be processed in stages.
               - (1) A bid will be defined as a rostered player who was obtained at auction and any number of TCN.
-              - (2) Starting TCN are equal to the number of TCN remaining at the conclusion of the auction draft.
+              - (2) Starting TCN are equal to the number of TCN remaining at the conclusion of the snauction draft.
               - (3) Bidding Process:
                 - (AA) The value of a bid will be equal to the TCN value of the rostered player being bid added to the value of TCN included in the bid.
                 - (BB) All teams will have the opportunity to make a bid on any eligible players in each stage of the present phase.
 When a stage is complete, the players will be awarded to the team with the highest value bid.